 The academic year of the Faculty of Governance and Global Affairs is divided into two semesters.
 Each semester in its turn is divided into two blocks and each block consists of 8 weeks.
 You usually follow 3 courses per block: you follow lectures and/ or tutorials in the first seven weeks and the eight week will be closed with exams.
 After week 8 a new block with 3 new courses will start.
 January and June are meant for retakes.

 You can find all information about your study programme and courses in the e-Prospectus: course descriptions, literature, examination and teaching methods, time table, etc

 You can find the examination method for each course in the e-Prospectus.
-The schedule for exams (dates and locations) can be found in uSis and on the student portal.
-If you are enrolled for a course, you will also be enrolled for the first exam.
-You have to register separately for a re-exam.
+The schedule for exams (dates and locations) can be found in uSis.
+Enrolment for exams and resits are mandatory.

 Grades from completed courses will be registered by the Education Services Centre (see below under ‘Organizations’) in uSis.
-Only grades in uSis are official (grades in Blackboard are not official).
+Only grades in uSis are official (grades in Brightspace are not official).

 Next to lectures (where all students sit in the lecture hall mainly listening to the lecturer) there are also tutorials in smaller groups, in which you will practice with theory and skills.
 The assessment will be based on exams and/or assignments, like papers and presentations.

 Support during programme

 If personal problems (of any kind) cause you to fall behind with your programme, you can contact the study advisers, student counselors or student psychologist (see below under ‘Organizations’).
 We recommend you to contact the study adviser first.